 The users of MAF International flight services make a contribution towards the costs.
 In Kenya, we additionally have an aircraft engineering base which serves both the programmes in Kenya and South Sudan as well as 3rd party customers.
-In in South Sudan we provided some housing to a 3rd party and in Uganda we provided other services such as logistics and renting out parts of our airfield premises.
+In 2021 it was decided to reduce these services to a few charitable 3rd party customers only.
+In Kenya we rented out office space in the hangar and in Uganda we provided other services such as logistics and renting out parts of our airfield premises.

-2020 2019
+2021 2020

 US\$,000 US\$,000

-1,846 1,089
+Contributions for

-661 280
+Aviation services 2,627 1,846

-50 -
+Maintenance services 182 661

-2,557 1,369
+Other services 190 50

-US\$,000 1,846 661 50
+2,999 2,557